modethirteen/coda/README.md

-# coda
+# Coda

-A collection of useful tools for interacting with coda.io
+A collection of useful tools for interacting with [coda.io](https://coda.io).